ANIKET9411/TEDTALKS-Project/REHAN/README.md

 ## Features
 ### Watch Section

 In this section, we aim to mirror the original TEDTALKS website's "Watch" section.

+**TED Talks:** It  Includes the Library of TED Talks and Speakers.

+**Playlists:** It Includes the Collections of TED Talks, for Curious Minds.

+**TED Series:** It Includes Fascinating Topics and Deeper Knowledge of Orginal Videos from TED.

+**TED-Ed Videos:** It Showcase the Creativity from where we can Watch, Share & Create Lessons with TED.

+**TEDx Talks:** It Showcases the Talks from Indepedent Local Events.

-Key features include:
+*Key features include:*
 - **Responsive Design:** Ensure the values section is visually appealing and functional on various devices.

 - **Content Accuracy:** Accurately represent TEDTALK's core values as presented on the original website.